rbharathkumar91/GA_from_skyline_export/README.md

 # GA_from_skyline_export
 Calculation of percent glycation from the skyline peak areas

-The following columns are exported from the skyline document
+The following columns are exported from the skyline document as a report
 1. Protein
 2. Peptide
 3. Peptide modified sequence